estebanways/pandoras/README.md

 ## 🚀 Chroot magic options

-- Start chroot
+- Start a box
-- Stop chroot
+- Stop a box
-- Create chroot
+- Create a box
-- Delete chroot
+- Delete a box
-- Duplicate chroot
+- Duplicate a box
-- Enter the chroot
+- Enter the box
-- List chroots
+- List boxes
-- Mount partition or directory
+- Mount a partition or directory
-- Upsize chroot
+- Upsize a box

 ## Build a Chroot Management System